madcodemonkey/PostgreSQL/VectorExample/Readme.md

 # Warnings
 - Update these ASAP when they go out of beta
-   - I'm using a beta version of Microsoft.SemanticKernel.Core (1.0.0-beta1) so they may move the CosineSimilarity extension I used in CloudResourceRepository.cs to a different location.
-   - I'm using a beta version of Azure.AI.OpenAI (1.0.0-beta.8)
+   - I'm using a beta version of Azure.AI.OpenAI (1.0.0-beta.12)

 # Notes
 - There is some great advice on indexing the vector fields [here on the site where the vector extension code lives](https://github.com/pgvector/pgvector#indexing).
   The supported index types (IVFFlat and HNSW) are explained with details on how to create them using SQL statement in the database.
+- I converted from using the Microsoft.SemanticKernel.Core Nuget package to the System.Numerics.Tensors Nuget package because Microsoft removed the CosineSimilarity function from Microsoft.SemanticKernel.Core.
+The older code can be found under the DotNet6 branch.